 Q: What about minor scratches on safety glasses?
 My workers can still see, so they’re OK, right?

 A: Wrong.
 Excessively scratched safety glasses impair vision.
 Your worker may be able to see now, but in a few months, not so much.
+Scratches on the lenses of the safety glasses may also lead to employees not wearing them when doing detail work.
+This increases the potential for eye injuries on the job.
 So, if you find a pair with scratches or cracks, toss it and buy a new pair.
 Their design deflects ricocheting nails and other debris, but only when they’re intact.

 Do hard hats expire?